-Formatted: Right, Indent: Left: 0.89", No bullets or

-Formatted: Left, Indent: Left: 1.56", Hanging: 0.25", Right: 0.08"

-Formatted: Justified, Bulleted + Level: 1 + Aligned at: 0.5" + Indent at: 0.75"

-Formatted: Left, Right: 0.08", No bullets or numbering
+H. Special Programs

-Formatted: Font: (Default) Arial, Bold, Thick underline, Condensed by 0.3 pt Н. Special Programs Formatted: Condensed by 0.3 pt CMHA will maintain a separate wait list for its Moderate Rehab, each Project Based Formatted: Font: Bold, Thick underline, Condensed by 0.3 Voucher Project, RAD Choice Mobility and HUD VASH programs.
+CMHA will maintain a separate wait list for its Moderate Rehab, NED2, Mainstream each Project Based Voucher Project, RAD Choice Mobility and HUD VASH programs.
 Referrals will be received for these programs in accordance with program regulations.
-Applicants Formatted: Condensed by 0.05 pt will be ranked according to date and time of referral.
-Formatted: Font: (Default) Arial, 12 pt, Condensed by 0.05 If the Voucher Inventory Turnover or Project Choice Mobility Wait List: Turnover Cap is reached, CMHA will create and maintain a waiting list in Formatted the order in which the requests from eligible households were received.
+Applicants will be ranked according to date and time of referral.

+Choice Mobility Wait List: If the Voucher Inventory Turnover or Project Turnover Cap is reached, CMHA will create and maintain a waiting list in the order in which the requests from eligible households were received.
 Families will be issued vouchers in a ratio of up to 5 requests pulled per 100 families drawn from the HCV Tenant Based wait list.

-Formatted: Font: (Default) Arial, Condensed by 0.05 pt PBV to Voucher Wait List: Requests will be maintained according to date Formatted and time of voucher request from eligible households.
+PBV to Voucher Wait List: Requests will be maintained according to date and time of voucher request from eligible households.
 Families will be issued vouchers in a ratio of up to 5 requests pulled per 100 families drawn from the HCV Tenant Based wait list.

-Formatted: Font: (Default) Arial, Condensed by 0.05 pt RAD to Tenant Based Assistance: Residents under the RAD PBRA provisions electing to move with a tenant based voucher, within the later of: (a) 24 months from date of execution of the HAP or (b) 24 months after the move-in date.
+RAD to Tenant Based Assistance: Residents under the RAD PBRA provisions electing to move with a tenant based voucher, within the later of: (a) 24 months from date of execution of the HAP or (b) 24 months after the move-in date.
 Families will be issued vouchers in a ratio of up to 5 requests pulled per 100 families drawn from the HCV Tenant Based wait list.